webfactory/WebfactoryPolyglotBundle/readme.md

 	}

-Data model
+Data Model
 ----------

-A main Doctrine entity (e.g. `Document`) contains all fields of the entity of which some are language specific.
-We distinguish between two types of translations: one "master translation" and any number of "secondary translations":

-* The master translation is stored in the main entity (`Document`) itself.
-This is why the main entity is marked with a "primary locale" which indicates the language of the master translation.
+A main Doctrine entity has some are locale specific fields.
+It is marked with a "primary locale" indicating it contains texts in the fallback locale.

-* The secondary translations are stored in a separate Doctrine entity (e.g. `DocumentTranslation`) that contains only the language specific fields (and some metadata, see example below).
+The main entity is associated with a number of translation entities containing the translated texts (and some metadata, see example below), one for each translated locale.

-Both entities are connected via Doctrine relations.

 Usage example